Lncvrt/Foodie-Archive/README.md

     <h3>A game where you collect food items with a leaderboard system</h3>
     <br/>
     <p>NOTE: this is a archive and now a "continued" version of the game</p>
     <p>The code here is really bad, and has really bad parts.
-If you want the true 1.0.0/non updating version, [go here](https://github.com/Lncvrt/Foodie-Archive/releases/tag/true-1.0.0)</p>
+If you want the true 1.0.0/non updating version, <a href="https://github.com/Lncvrt/Foodie-Archive/releases/tag/true-1.0.0">go here</a></p>
 </div>

 ---